-The LSIP goals and objectives are to reduce the risk to land use and associated economic activities, water supply, infrastructure, and ecosystem from catastrophic breaching of Delta levees.
-Levee Program priorities focus primarily on the legal Delta as defined in the Water Code.
+The LSIP goals and objectives are to protect life and properties; they are to reduce the risk to land use and associated economic activities, water supply, infrastructure, and ecosystem from catastrophic breaching of Delta levees.
+Levee Program priorities focus primarily on the legal Delta as defined in the Section 12220 of California Water Code.
 The goal is to provide long-term protection for multiple Delta resources by maintaining and improving the integrity of the Delta levee system.
-In addition, the Levee Program integrates ecosystem restoration and Delta conveyance actions with levee improvement activities (CALFED Levee System Integrity Program Plan, July, 2000, pages 1-5.)
+In addition, the Levee Program integrates ecosystem restoration and Delta conveyance actions with levee improvement activities.

 A similar program is also proposed for Suisun Marsh whereby the protection of resources and integration of ecosystem restoration would be applied to the Suisun Marsh levee system to the extent it is eligible for funding and included in the Levee System Integrity Program.
 Currently, the Habitat Management, Preservation and Restoration Plan for the Suisun Marsh (Suisun Marsh Plan) is under development with an estimated completion date of fall 2007.
 The actions in the Suisun Marsh Plan will include components of the CALFED Ecosystem Restoration Program, Water Quality Program, and the Levee System Integrity Program to achieve a common goal of providing long-term protection of the water supply and ecosystem benefits.

-Achieving the goals and objectives listed above is being undertaken through a cooperative effort among the Department of Water Resources (DWR), the Department of Fish and Game (DFG), U.S. Army Corps of Engineers (COR), participating local reclamation districts (RD), and Suisun Resource Conservation District (SRCD).
-Achieving these goals within a restricted budget means that significant effort is required to prioritize projects to meet as many of the objectives possible.
+Achieving the goals and objectives listed above is being undertaken through a cooperative effort among the Department of Water Resources (DWR), the Department of Fish and Game (DFG), U.S. Army Corps of Engineers (COR), participating local maintaining agencies (LMA) and Suisun Resource Conservation District (SRCD).
+Achieving these goals within a restricted resources means that significant effort is required to prioritize projects to meet as many of the objectives possible.